xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 Preparation
 -----------
 [1] [This is a link to git documentation that describes working with forks.](https://help.github.com/articles/fork-a-repo/ "fork-a-repo") BridgePoint development requires developers to have a working knowlegde of git and git forks.
-Throughout this document, we will refer to the repositories using the formula: ```https://github.com/"username"/"repository".git``` where "username" is your personal Github user name.
+Throughout this document we will refer to the repositories using the formula: ```https://github.com/"username"/"repository".git``` where "username" is your personal Github user name.
 (For example: ```https://github.com/keithbrown/bridgepoint.git```)

-[2] The instructions below use "~" in the example path names.
-If you are building on Windows replace "~" with "c:" (or "/cygdrive/c" when using cygwin) in the instructions.
+[2] Throughout this document we use "~" in the example path names.
+If you are building on Windows replace "~" with  "c:" (or "/cygdrive/c" when using cygwin).

 [3] If you have any problems or questions, post to the [xtuml.org forums] (https://xtuml.org/community/forum/xtuml-forum/) for help.